NickJacksonDev/DnD-Manager/Architecture.md

 # Performance

-Performance is not a concern of this project
+Performance is not a concern of this project.

 # Scalability

-Scalability is not a concern of this project
+Scalability is not a concern of this project.

 # Interoperability